Calculation of Kapitza resistance with kinetic equation: Introduction

 Another manifestation of the non-equilibrium process of heat transport through the interface is an additional contribution to Kapitza resistance arising from the perturbation of the phonon distribution function by the interface \cite{Rel1}.
-Since the distribution function of phonons at the interface is perturbed by interfacial scattering, heat transport near the interface is not optimal, which leads to an additional effective contribution to the interfacial thermal resistance (Fig. \ref{fig1}).
+Since the distribution function of phonons at the interface is perturbed by interfacial scattering, the distribution function of phonons near the interface is not equal to distribution function describing heat flow in a homogenous media.
+As it is known, the calculated thermal conductivity is maximal when it is calculated with the exact distribution function describing heat flow in the homogenous media \cite{LdKin}.
+Thus we can assume that thermal conductivity near the interface is smaller than in the homogenous media.
+And with the same heat flux, the temperature gradient at the interface is higher which leads to an additional effective contribution to the interfacial thermal resistance (Fig. 1).
 This contribution was investigated for various systems including the interface between normal and superconducting phases in type-II superconductors \cite{Rel2, Rel3}, interface between metal and insulator \cite{Rel4}, and dielectric nanolayers \cite{Rel5}.
-Since both contributions to Kapitza resistance, the one associated with the reflection of phonons at the interface and the one associated with the nonoptimality of heat transport near the boundary, are crucially dependent on the form of the distribution function of phonons, they should be calculated simultaneously, within the framework of a unified system of equations.
+Since both contributions to Kapitza resistance, the one associated with the reflection of phonons at the interface and the one associated with smaller thermal conductivity near the interface, are crucially dependent on the form of the distribution function of phonons, they should be calculated simultaneously, within the framework of a unified system of equations.

 In the present paper, the approach presented in Ref. \cite{Me} is generalized to the three-dimensional case.
-In the framework of the proposed method, both contributions to Kapitza resistance are calculated simultaneously: the one associated with the reflection of phonons at the interface and the one associated with the nonoptimality of heat transport near the boundary.
+We introduce the full set of equations describing phonon kinetics at the interface.
+For the first time, we resolve the paradox mentioned in Ref. \cite{Can} for a three-dimensional system.
+We use the DMM-based set of transmission and reflection amplitudes of phonons at the interface, because of its popularity and simplicity.
+For this simple set of amplitudes, we find the exact solution.
+For the first time, we simultaneously calculate both contributions to Kapitza resistance, the one associated with the reflection of phonons at the interface and the one associated with smaller thermal conductivity near the interface.